ZeinHajjAli/gatsby-plugin-dark-mode/README.md

 ### Implement theming

-The default theme names are `'light'` and `'dark'` - the plugin adds the current theme name to the `<body>` element's `className`, so you can use [global styles](https://www.gatsbyjs.org/docs/creating-global-styles) to implement theming.
+The default theme names are `'light'` and `'dark'` - the plugin adds the current theme name to the `document` element's `className`, so you can use [global styles](https://www.gatsbyjs.org/docs/creating-global-styles) to implement theming.

 A nice option is to use CSS variables like so: